A Stronger HomeLab

 Its a long way to the top if you wanna rocknroll.

-Same for homelab security.
+Same applies for a homelab security.

 Dont forget to clean from time to time the apt packages that you are not using.